jschnab/data-engineering/etl/extract.md

 Let's download a CSV file from the [UC Irvine machine learning repository](https://archive.ics.uci.edu/ml/index.php).
-We'll download a CSV file which contains a dataset for prediction of diabetes risk.
+We'll download a CSV file that contains a dataset for prediction of diabetes risk.

 ```
 import urllib.request